The Seattle House

 History of the Seattle House

 Our House started in 1983 with just 20 rooms.
-In 2003, we built two new facilities, including a self-contained apartment unit for bone marrow transplant patients.
-The renovation quadrupled the House’s capacity, so we can serve up to 80 families per night.
-While the majority of our patients come from Western Washington, Alaska, Montana and Idaho, we serve any family whose child is receiving treatment at Seattle Children’s Hospital, including out of state and international patients.
+In 2003, we built two new facilities, including a self-contained apartment unit for bone marrow transplant patients, and in 2022 we expanded House A to include 25 additional rooms and new common spaces.
+The renovations increase the House’s capacity to serve up to 105 families per night.
+While the majority of our patients come from Western Washington, Alaska, Montana and Idaho, we serve any family whose child is receiving treatment at Seattle Children’s Hospital, including out-of-state and international patients.

 28,000 nights of housing each year